ART AUCTION

 THE RIO ANCHO in the Kogis’ territory, SIERRA NEVADA, COLOMBIA

-ABOUT THE KOGIS
+ABOUT THE KOGI

 Origin

-The Kogis are the last surviving civilisation from the days of the Inca and Aztec.
+The Kogi are the last surviving civilisation from the days of the Inca and Aztec.
 Direct descendents of the Tayrona culture, who inhabited the Sierra Nevada prior to the Spanish Conquest.
 Following the conquest, its population of around one million inhabitants began to decrease to the point that it almost disappeared.

 At present, four indigenous communities that preserve their ancient traditions amount to about 30,000 people.
-They are the Kogis, Arhuacos, Wiwas, and Kankuamos.
+They are the Kogi, Arhuacos, Wiwas, and Kankuamos.
 The Kogi community occupies the northern area of the Sierra, among the valleys of the Don Diego, Palomino, San Miguel, and Ancho rivers.

 The Sierra Nevada